leejustin/Python-to-MSSQL/README.md

 ============
 There exists some sparse documentation on getting connected to Microsoft SQL on a Linux environment.
 Here, I go over the steps that I used to get Python to interface with MS SQL using TSQL on a Red Hat Linux environment.
 Any Fedora-based distro should be pretty much the same steps -- other distros will have slight variations in commands but the concept will be the same.

-This solution helped me resolve this error message:
+This solution helped me resolve the error message below.
+I was still receiving this message after validating my credentials and permissions.
 ```
 Login failed.
 The login is from an untrusted domain and cannot be used with Windows authentication.
 ```